5tanly/FactionTop/README.md

 	enabled=true
 	webhook=PASTE_WEBHOOK_URL_HERE

+## Troubleshooting
-##### 8. If your account isn't in a realm at the time you specified, it will not post faction top data in your discord.
-If you want to manually do so, enter the realm and type "/script factiontop.cs"
+If your account isn't in a realm at the time you specified, it will not post faction top data in your discord.
+If you want to manually do so, enter the realm and type "/script factiontop.cs" and it will collect the data and post it to your discord webhook